IntelAgir-Research-Group/HelloArduBot/README.md

 <img src="images/class-diagram.png">
 <br>

-## Dependencies
-There are a few dependencies for running HelloArduBot, which are listed bellow:

-> 1. JDK (Java Development Kit): https://www.oracle.com/br/java/technologies/javase/javase-jdk8-downloads.html;
-> 2. Eclipse and Xtext: https://www.eclipse.org/Xtext/ - During the installatino, select the option that mentions the DSL development;
-> 3. Node JS and NPM: https://nodejs.org/en/download/.

 ## Editor
-We also make publicly available the source code of HelloArduBot language editor, in the folder **./editor**.
-It simplifies the process, where students write their code in HelloArduBot, then can download a **.ino** file to be uploaded to Arduino-based robots.
+We also make available the source code of HelloArduBot language editor, in the folder **./editor**.
+It simplifies the process, where students write their code in HelloArduBot, and can download a **.ino** file to be uploaded to Arduino-based robots.

 ### Follow the steps to run it:
 > 1. [Clone the Project](#part-1-clone-the-project)